-Applicants can ask Social Security Scotland to look again at what they have decided if their application is denied, or if they think the amount they are going to be paid is wrong.
+Funeral Support Payment applicants can ask Social Security Scotland to look again at a decision if their application is denied, or if they think the amount they are going to be paid is wrong.
 This is known as a re-determination.
 A request for a re-determination should be made within 31 calendar days of being notified of the determination.
-This can be extended to up to 1 year if there is a good reason.
+This is extended to up to 1 year when there is a good reason for lateness.

 Social Security Scotland then has 16 working days to make the new determination.
-Applicants also have the right to appeal to a Tribunal if they do not agree with Social Security Scotland's re-determination decision, or if Social Security Scotland is not able to make a re-determination within 16 working days.
+Funeral Support Payment applicants also have the right to appeal to a Tribunal if they do not agree with Social Security Scotland's redetermination, or if Social Security Scotland is not able to make a redetermination within 16 working days.